 When things don’t go quite as planned, there are things you can do to help your tone.

 - Getting a saturated gain tone is the goal for these sounds.
 For some amplifiers, this might be difficult.
 If that’s your experience, try a boost or distortion pedal.
 The MXR Distortion plus is Randy’s favorite.

 - Using a guitar with single-coil pickups will not get you this sound.
-It’s very important to have the right guitar, that means humbuckers are required.
+It’s very important to have the right guitar.
+This means humbuckers are required.